SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/analysis/output_difference.md

 ```

 It is possible for an OutputDifference object to store an identical reference
-and test value, though typically these differences are not stored by the
+and test value, though DifferenceAnalyzer will not store these.
+A reference
-program.
+value of NaN and a test value of NaN are considered to have a difference of 0.